DXHeroes/oas_course/README.md

 # Practical excercises

-This section is divided into 4 sections:
+This section is divided into 3 sections:
  - JSON Schema - basic of JSON Schema exercises
  - OpenAPI Basics - basics of OpenAPI exercises
- - OpenAPI Schema - advanced - advanced OpenAPI Schema exercises
  - Using OpenAPI Schema in practice - using OpenAPI Schema in practice

  ### Used tools: